 It’s best to wait a few hours past the point when you think your cabinets are completely dry.
 This means 48 hours or longer once you’re done painting.
 It might seem like a lot of time, but in order for the paint to fully cure and become the durable finish you want, it takes time for them to dry.

 Want Help from a Kitchen Cabinet Painting Pro Instead?

 Painting your cabinets is definitely the most straightforward and cost-friendly way to freshen them up or change the look of your space.
 However, that doesn’t mean it’s easy.
 Without the right skills and tools, mistakes happen.
 This can lead to a lot of time and money wasted on results you don’t love.

 It’s why considering a professional kitchen cabinet painter, like N-Hance®, makes more sense.
 Even if you do decide to go it alone, at least get a price quote and timeframe, so you fully understand the cost and turnaround time.
 You might be surprised by how affordable our cabinet painting services are.
 We also can complete projects in as little as five days, reducing disruption to your life.

 Choosing N-Hance also means you’ll get kitchen cabinets that are painted with a product made just for cabinets.
 It is more durable than traditional paint and will stand up to a lot of use while still looking beautiful.

 We even use a Lightspeed® UV system to instantly cure your cabinets.
 You don’t have to wait days for them to dry.
 Plus you can skip the cleaning, sanding, priming, and re-hanging.
 We will handle it all, from start to finish.

-If you’d like to consider a professional team for painting your kitchen cabinets, call N-Hance at (855) 642-6230 to set up a FREE consultation and find out more about the cost and turnaround time.
+If you’d like to consider a professional team for painting your kitchen cabinets, Call (855) 642-6230 to set up a FREE consultation.